What is Confirmation?

 At first only boys were confirmed, usually on the Shabbat of their bar mitzvah.
 Because of the controversial nature of the confirmation ceremony, the earliest rituals were held exclusively in homes or in schools.
 In 1817, the synagogue in Berlin introduced a separate confirmation program for girls.
 In 1822, the first class of boys and girls was confirmed, a practice that became almost universal in a relatively brief period of time.
 In 1831, Rabbi Samuel Egers of Brunswick, Germany, determined to hold confirmation on Shavuot, the festival of the giving of the Torah at Mount Sinai, which is the widely accepted practice today.

 At its inception, confirmation reflected a graduation motif.
 After a specified period of study, students were subject to a public examination.
 The following day, in the rabbi’s presence, students uttered personal confessions of faith.
 The rabbi addressed the class, recited a prayer, and then blessed them.
 It was a simple service with no fixed ritual.
 As confirmation moved into the synagogue and as its ties to Shavuot strengthened, the ceremony became more elaborate.

 The first recorded confirmation in North America was held at New York’s Anshe Chesed Congregation in 1846.
 Two years later, New York’s Congregation Emanu-El adopted confirmation.
-The ceremony grew in popularity, and in 1927, the Central Conference of American Rabbis recommended confirmation as a Movement-wide practice.
+The ceremony grew in popularity, and in 1927, the Central Conference of American Rabbis, the professional organization of North America’s Reform rabbis, recommended confirmation as a movement-wide practice.